As the saying goes, all work and no play make Jack a dull boy. Well, that’s French Labor Law for you!

 In France, the work culture is quite different from that in the United States and many other countries.
 It is considered illegal to work on weekends unless you are a key employee or have special permission from your employer.

 So, if you’re planning to move to Paris or work remotely from France, you’ll need to adjust your expectations around typical work hours and productivity.
-However, you may find that you enjoy the slower pace of life and appreciate the opportunity to relax with friends and family during the week!
+However, you may enjoy the slower pace of life and appreciate the opportunity to relax with friends and family during the week!

 Why Is It Illegal to Work on Weekends in Paris?

 Working on the weekends is a common practice in most countries.
-However, in France, working on the weekends is not necessarily allowed.
+However, in France, working on the weekends is only sometimes allowed.

 So, is it illegal to work in Paris on the weekend?

-Technically speaking, it is illegal to work on the weekends in Paris without being paid overtime.
-However, some businesses can ignore this law, and some employees often do not mind working a few extra hours with the promise of boosted pay.
+Technically speaking, working on the weekends in Paris is illegal without being paid overtime.
+However, some businesses can ignore this law, and some employees often are okay with working a few extra hours with the promise of boosted pay.

 If you are asked to work on the weekends, check with your employer about overtime pay.
 Otherwise, you may find yourself working for free.